coffee makers icon

 When you first purchase the K-Classic, you get two water filters included.
 These will last you a good while (around 60 days each).
 But, it’s always worth keeping a supply of filters so you don’t run out.
 Whilst they are optional, the carbon filters remove any nasties from your water.
 And since one of the main parts of coffee is water, we recommend keeping this to the highest quality you can.

 The only other thing you will need is descaling solution or white wine vinegar.
 By keeping up with the descaling of your machine, you will significantly increase its lifespan.
 A vinegar solution can leave behind a slight flavor or smell.
-Instead, you can use the Keurig Descaling Solution.
-Purchasing a coffee maker is an investment, so should be looked after like one too.
+If you’re committed to using vinegar then run A LOT of water through your machine after cleaning.

 bells and whistles icon